Illumina/hap.py/README.md

 these corner cases can become relevant.
 Moreover, when benchmarking against gold-standard datasets that cover difficult regions of the genome (e.g.
-[Platinum Genomes](http://www.illumina.com/platinumgenomes/)), the more complicated subsets of the genome will be respnsible for most of the difference between methods.
+[Platinum Genomes](http://www.illumina.com/platinumgenomes/)), the more complicated subsets of the genome will be responsible for most of the difference between methods.

 ### Variant preprocessing